 Travel to Kermanshah City

 The airport is located on the northeastern side of the city.
-In order to get here, you can take one of the many buses to Niayesh square, which is just less than 500 hundred meters away from the airport.
+To get here, you can take one of the many buses to Niayesh Square, which is less than 500 hundred meters away from the airport.

 Kermanshah Hotels and Hostels